nairuzabulhul/.CodeBits/Linked-List/Problems/Remove Duplicates from unsorted list.md

 ```
 Strategy :

-There are two solutions for this problems .
+There are two solutions for this problems:

-First solution is without adding temporary buffer or list.It is done by 2 loops.
+- Fist Solution is without using a temporary buffer or additional data structure.
+(Using 2 loops)
-Second solution is using hash tables
+- Second Solution is using Hash tables

-METHOD 1 (Using two loops)
+Using two loops:

-- This is the simple way where two loops are used.
+This is the simple way where two loops are used:

 - Outer loop is used to pick the elements one by one.
 - Inner loop compares the picked element with rest of the elements.

-METHOD 3 (Use Hashing)
+Use Hashing:

 We traverse the link list from head to end.

 For every newly encountered element, we check whether it is in the hash table:
 if yes, we remove it; otherwise we put it in the hash table.

 source:GeeksforGeeks
 ```